Agile-Solutions-GB-Ltd/agileupstate/README.md

 | SIAB_DOMAIN      | Optional public domain that overrides cloud provided DNS names. |

-`SIAB_LOCATION`: Azure has a different location string between "accounts" and "resources" and only `uksouth` is useful to the automation, but we must also provide `UK South` for resource groups.
+`SIAB_LOCATION`: Azure has a different location string between "accounts" and "resources" and only `uksouth` is useful to the automation, but we must also provide `UK South` for resource groups. **FIXME: Needs to be verified**.

 `SIAB_VALUES_PATH`: Rather than load variables into the delivery platform environment, there can be many, a better option is to define a YML file that contains all the required common variables for a specific environment and have the user upload